Adityapavankumar/LeetCodePrep/Dec2023/Day-12-Dec-23-2023/1496-paths-cross/submission.md

 If it is already present => path crossing itself => return true

-If no such crossing detected, we return false in the end.
+If no such crossing is detected, we return false in the end.

 ```scala
 object Solution {